Winthrop Adkins: Career

 In 1963, after obtained his doctorate in counseling psychology from Teachers College, Columbia University, Adkins immediately joined its faculty in order to work on his Career Pattern Study.
 For one year, he moved to Harvard University where he spent at its Center for Personality, studying achievement motivation with David McClelland.
-After his short lived Harvard appointment, Atkins indulged into war on poverty and worked with YMCA of the City of Greater New York.
+After his short lived Harvard appointment, Atkins became involved in the War on Poverty and worked with the YMCA of the City of Greater New York.

 In 1966, Adkins became a founding faculty member of the York College, City University of New York, where he supervised the Search for Education, Elevation and Knowledge project.
 The project later turned into a program whose goal is to provide support for low income students.
 The program is still used today by the City University System.

 During the next 30 years, Adkins worked at Teachers College, Columbia University and at the Institute for Life Coping Skills, where he developed new methods for helping people to deal with complex attitudes and behaviors they might encounter in their everyday life.
 His major focus was the development of multi-media counseling systems.

 Adkins then worked with Paul Sharar and Sidney Rosenberg to develop Training Resources for Youth, a program that was implemented by 2,000 agencies in 40 states ever since its founding in late 1970s.

 During his career, Adkins trained many graduate students on how to develop psychological and behavioral interventions, using his methods and theory.
 He served on many non-profit boards of directors, including the HOPE Program for the homeless, the NYS Advisory Group on Adult Education, the Greenwich Adult and Continuing Program and the Center for Insurance Research, and was a founding member of the Princeton Project '55 Center for Civic Leadership.

-ASLP
+ALSP

 Adkins is better known as a pioneer behind the Adkins Life Skills Career Development Program (ASLP), which was originally published by Psychological Corporation, a division of Harcourt Assessment.
 The program, which besides English comes in Spanish and Italian languages, helped over 1 million people to obtain degrees (and later jobs).
 The program was used by over 2,000 agencies in 45 states, which includes such facilities as prisons, homeless shelters, drug rehabilitation centers, welfare-to-work programs, economic opportunity centers and community colleges.
 Based on the program, the Institute for Life Coping Skills had trained over 5000 staff as Life Skills Educators who promoted the program in their own agencies.
 Later on, as many as 200 community colleges in India had adopted the Life Coping Skills curriculum which was used in their country to help students from rural provinces learn how to understand urban life.